Everything you need to know about Gift Aid.

 Do I qualify for Gift Aid?

-- you need to have paid or expect to pay enough income/capital gains tax in the tax year your gift was received to cover all the Gift Aid donations you made to charity that year
+- have paid or expect to pay enough income or capital gains tax in the tax year your gift was received to cover all the Gift Aid donations you made to charity that year

-The basic rate of tax we claim is currently 20 per cent on the gross value of your gift (that’s the same as 25 per cent on the net).
+The basic rate of tax we claim is currently 20% on the gross value of your gift (that’s the same as 25% on the net).

 You must remember to let us know if your tax status changes in the future, otherwise you could be liable for any shortfall.